 Withdrawals: Parents wishing to withdraw their child may do so at any time.
 A two week notice, in writing, is required to avoid any charges that may be applied to your account.

 Inclement Weather: On rare occasions, it may be necessary to close the center due to poor weather conditions.
 We will make every effort to open our doors at the normal time.
-If circumstances should arise, watch television station channel 6 for closing information or listen to news radio 610 WTVN, 97.9 WNCI, 92.3 WCOL, 105.7 WFJX, and 1230 WZNW.
+If circumstances should arise, watch Channel 6 or 10 for closing information it will say “King’s Kids Daycare, Grove City”.
+We will also post it on Facebook and will change our phone message.

 Routine trips: We transport to JC Sommer, Monterey, and Richard Ave elementaries.
 SWCS bus will to and from Buckeye Woods and Grove City Christian.
 Attendance will be taken on the bus.
 If a child is scheduled to be on the bus but is not present, the school and/or parent will be contacted until the child’s whereabouts are known.
 The SWCS bus will transport children to and from Buckeye Woods Elementary.
 There will always be a staff member with first aid, communicable disease and CPR trainings present in the van.
 A complete first aid kit will be taken on all trips.